-The California Constitution divides state government powers among the legislative, executive, and judicial branches.
+The California Constitution divides government powers among the legislative, executive, and judicial branches.
 Cal.
 Const. art.
 III, § 3.
 A branch may not exercise the power of another unless expressly permitted by the California Constitution.
-Id.
+The California Legislature has the exclusive power to make law.
+Cal.
+Const. art.
+IV, § 1.
 In some circumstances, an agency may lawfully determine whether the facts of a case bring it within the ambit of a rule or standard previously established by the Legislature, but it may never formulate legislative policy or make law.
 See Coastside Fishing Club v.
 Cal.
 Res.
 Agency, 158 Cal.
 App.
 4th 1183, 1205 (2008).
-The key consideration is whether the administrator is complying with the "legislative will[,]" rather than his or her own.
-See id.
-Moreover, the California Legislature may not delegate its authority to make law, as this would result in an agency wielding unchecked power.
+The key consideration is whether the administrator is complying with the "legislative will[,]" rather than his See id.
+Moreover, the California or her own.
+Legislature may not delegate its authority to make law, as this would result in an agency wielding unchecked power.
 See id.

-In this case, the California Legislature has not delegated to the Attorney General-constitutionally or unconstitutionally-the authority to demand Schedule Bs from charities.
-The Attorney General took it upon himself to make California policy and law in this area.
-He usurped exclusive legislative prerogatives, and in doing so, violated the constitutional doctrine of separation of powers.
+In this case, the California Legislature has not delegated to the Attorney General-constitutionally or unconstitutionally-the authority to demand Schedule Bs from charities.15 California's Attorney General's authority, as a member of the Executive Branch, is limited to enforcing duly enacted law.
+Cal Const. art.
+III, § 3.
+The Attorney General nevertheless made California policy and law by fiat.
+In so doing, the Attorney General usurped exclusive legislative prerogatives, and violated the constitutional doctrine of separation of powers.